ClaudioLutz/BraveWebCrawler/DOCUMENTATION.md

     *   `brave_parallel_processing.py`: Processes companies from a CSV in parallel using `multiprocessing.Pool`, with Brave Search API/Wikidata for URL discovery.
 Features isolated browser profiles and dynamic MCP configurations per worker.

 **2. Google Search Based:**
-    *   `google_search.py`: CLI script for a single company using Google Custom Search API, then Wikidata.
+    *   `google_search.py`: CLI script for a single company using Google Custom Search API, then Wikidata as a fallback.
-    *   `google_parallel_processing.py`: Processes companies from a CSV in parallel using `multiprocessing.Pool`, with Google Custom Search API for URL discovery.
-Also uses isolated profiles and dynamic MCP configs.
-The agent in this script is typically given a pre-selected URL to process.
-Headless mode is enabled by default (`--headless=new`).
+    *   `google_parallel_processing.py`: Processes companies from a CSV in parallel using `multiprocessing.Pool`.
+It uses the Google Custom Search API to find URL candidates, and an LLM selects the best URL.
+This selected URL is then passed to the agent for data extraction.
+If no URL is selected via Google Search, the agent step is skipped for that company.
+This script features isolated browser profiles and dynamic MCP configurations per worker.
+Headless mode is enabled by default (`--headless=new`), but can be run in headful mode using the `--headful` argument.
+It does not directly implement a Wikidata fallback.

 **3. Startpage Agent Based:**
     *   `startpage_parallel_processing.py`: Processes companies from a CSV in parallel.
 Unlike other scripts, this one tasks the agent to directly use Startpage.com to find the company URL and then extract data.
 It does not use Brave/Google/Wikidata APIs for initial URL discovery.